Razzula/discord-werewolf/README.md

 To run the bot, run the `main.py` file (this will display players' roles, and so it is recommended to not have the console visible whilst playing, unless debugging)

-To begin the game simply message `$start`  or `$begin` to a channel called `#game-room`
+To begin the game simply message `$start`  or `$begin` to a channel

 The bot will inform you of any missing channels and/or server roles, though cannot create them, so will require a  server admin to do so.
 Any permission-errors will be visible in the console.
+If a category exists with same name as one of the game channels, this may lead to fatal errors, causing the program to crash.

 ### Adding Custom Roles